nixworks/public/news/2009/08/8/index.md

 ##### Collide
 ### [ A small plane and a tour helicopter collide over the Hudson River in the United States. ](/news/2009/08/8/a-small-plane-and-a-tour-helicopter-collide-over-the-hudson-river-in-the-united-states.md)
-_Context: Hudson River, collide, United States_
+_Context: collide, Hudson River, United States_

 ##### Suicide bomber
 ### [ A suicide bomber detonates a bomb outside the French embassy in Nouakchott, Mauritania, wounding two.
 The attack is the first suicide bombing in Mauritania's history.](/news/2009/08/8/a-suicide-bomber-detonates-a-bomb-outside-the-french-embassy-in-nouakchott-mauritania-wounding-two-the-attack-is-the-first-suicide-bombi.md)
-_Context: detonates a bomb, Nouakchott, France, Mauritanian, suicide bomber_
+_Context: Nouakchott, France, suicide bomber, Mauritanian, detonates a bomb_

 ## [Previous Day...](/news/2009/08/7/index.md)